nrasteg1/nrasteg1.github.io/sensorIDW/index.md

 <br>
 <img src="/images/BsensorsFinalMap.png?raw=TRUE"/>

-I also created a map of high-intensity Land Use zones in Baltimore city to compare to my maps of PM 2.5.
+Below you will find a map of land use in Baltimore city to compare to my maps of PM 2.5.
 Keep in mind that the most recent available land use data is from 2010.

 <img src="/images/LULC_Map.png?raw=TRUE"/>

 This project was completed using R and QGIS.

+Future steps:
+I will create IDW's using the median measurments from the same sensors.
+I will use Average Annual Daily Traffic data to create an interpolation of high-pollution areas to compare to the sensor IDW's.